Alcohol Abuse Facts

 - Acamprosate (Campral): Decreases cravings associated with alcohol and reduces alcohol related withdrawal symptoms.

-- Disulfuram (Antabuse): Prevents alcohol use by causing severe unwanted side effects when alcohol is consumed after taking this medication.
+- Disulfuram (Antabuse): Discourages alcohol use by causing severe, uncomfortable side effects when alcohol is consumed after taking this medication.

-- Naltrexone: An opioid antagonist that works to prevent alcohol consumption by blocking the positive reinforcement effect of alcohol.
+- Naltrexone: An opioid antagonist that works to prevent alcohol consumption by blocking the positive effects of alcohol.

 Psychotherapy approaches for Newport Beach alcohol abuse treatment include: